 Fans across the Eastern Seaboard and the country are familiar with the storied history of the Atlantic Coast Conference.
 The conference boasts national titles from four of its member institutions, and a number of All-Americans, NFL Pro Bowlers and Hall of Famers.
 The school began crowning a champion via a championship game for the 2005 season, when the addition of Boston College brought the conference to 12 football-playing members.

-With four ACC schools in the Tar Heel State, Charlotte has been a reasonably hospitable host during its time of hosting championships, with announced crowds greater than 64,000 in all three contests in the Queen City.
+With four ACC schools in the Tar Heel State, Charlotte has been a reasonably hospitable host during its time of hosting championships.
 The city offers plentiful entertainment options and an NFL facility, making Charlotte an attractive option for years to come.

 The FANFARE scale is our metric device for rating each stadium experience.
 It covers the following: